 Instructions

-- Toast the ancho and chipotle chiles in a dry, heavy skillet over medium heat, turning once, for about 30 seconds on each side, until fragrant but not blackened.
-Take care they do not burn.
-Set aside.
+- Toast the ancho and chipotle chiles in a dry Dutch oven or other large, heavy pot with a lid over medium heat, turning once, for about 30 seconds on each side, until fragrant but not blackened.
+Take care they don't burn.
+Remove and set aside.

-- Heat the oil in a Dutch oven or other large, heavy pot with a lid over medium-high heat.
-When the oil is hot, working in batches, add the chicken and cook, turning once, for about 3 minutes on each side, until lightly browned.
+- Add the oil to the Dutch oven over medium to medium-high heat.
+When the oil is hot, working in batches (I did 3 batches for 3 pounds of chicken), add the chicken and cook, turning once, for about 2 to 3 minutes per side, until lightly browned.
 Add an extra drizzle of oil if needed to prevent sticking.
-As the thighs are ready, transfer them to a plate and set aside.
+As the pieces of chicken are ready, transfer them to a plate and set aside.

-- Add the onion to the oil remaining in the pot and saute over medium-high heat for about 5 minutes, until the onion is caramelized.
-Add the garlic and saute for about 2 minutes.
-Add the toasted chiles, beer, tequila, broth, tomatoes, salt, cumin, and oregano, turn down the heat to medium-low, and simmer, uncovered, for about 15 minutes, until the chiles have completely softened.
+- Add the garlic and sauté for about 1 to 2 minutes.
+Add the toasted chiles, beer, tequila, broth, tomatoes, salt, cumin, and oregano.
+Raise the heat to bring to a boil, then reduce the heat to medium-low and simmer, uncovered, for about 12 to 15 minutes until the chiles have completely softened.
 Remove from the heat and let cool slightly.

-- While the oven is heating, pour the chile mixture into a blender and process until almost completely smooth (a little texture is fine).
+- Preheat the oven to 325°F. While the oven is heating, pour the chile mixture into a blender and process until almost completely smooth (a little texture is fine).
 Return the chicken to the pot and pour the pureed sauce evenly over the top.

 Notes